×

 Bus will leave Emilie Hall @ 10:00am

 *We will eat lunch when we arrive at Stickney Creek Access Site and then proceed onto the river.
-Each raft will have a cooler of water available.
-The float will be about 3.5 hours on the river, so wear appropriate clothing and utilize sunscreen!
+Rafts will have a cooler of water available.
+The float will be about 4.5 hours on the river, including some stops to swim so wear appropriate clothing and utilize sunscreen!
 Stay hydrated! *

 Bus will leave Emilie Hall at 10:00am

-Join your fellow first years on an exciting hike through the beautiful Sluice Boxes State Park, located a short 35 minutes from Great Falls.
+Join your fellow first year students on a hike through the beautiful Sluice Boxes State Park.
+Following the Memorial Falls stop, you will then hike through the beautiful Sluice Boxes State Park, located a short 35 minutes from Great Falls.
 Soaring cliffs and precipitous ledges mark the Belt Creek Canyon as it slices out of the Little Belt Mountains and winds toward the town of Belt, Montana.
 Remains of mines, a railroad, and historic cabins line Belt Creek as it makes its way through the beautiful canyon, carved in limestone.
 This rugged area has many fishing, camping, hiking and recreational activity opportunities, with the old Barker Mines and remnants of the Montana Central Railroad being just a small part of the rich history of Sluice Boxes State Park.

-* This hike will be led by Carilyn VoorhiesDirector Student Support Services/TRIO & Cole Irwin – TRIO Counselor Advocate. *
+*This hike will be led by Cole Irwin, TRIO SSS Counselor Advocate.*

 *This hike is on a moderate trail and will be roughly 3-4 miles in total.
+There are parts of the trail that those with a fear of heights may find difficult.
 Lunch will be provided, along with water.
-Feel free to bring your own water bottle. *
+Feel free to bring your own water bottle.*

 Offered by habit, Yoga Studio, participate in this session for an hour of mindfulness and gentle movement.
 This session is for all and anybody with most of the time dedicated to a gentle morning flow to awaken the breath, relieve the muscles, and get curious about movement.
 Whether you consider yoga a constant among your physical activities, or you are simply wondering what it looks and feels like in your body, this session is set up to offer the time and space to explore just that.
 We look forward to practicing with you!